 The Workshops Coordinator will work with the Chair of Industry Relations to provide skill-development opportunities to students.

-The Director of Conferences
+The Director of Clubs and Conferences

 (Ref.
 By-Law 8, Part II, Section 5.B.5)

-The Director of Conferences acts to maintain strong and relevant associations between the Engineering Society of Queen's University and Engineering Faculties and Societies at other institutions, thereby furthering the greater engineering community and enhancing the role of the Engineering Society of Queen's University in it.
+The Director of Clubs and Conferences acts to maintain strong and relevant associations between the Engineering Society of Queen's University and Engineering Faculties and Societies at other institutions, thereby furthering the greater engineering community and enhancing the role of the Engineering Society of Queen's University in it.

-The Director of Conferences shall be responsible for:
+The Director of Clubs and Conferences shall be responsible for:

 To oversee and manage the on campus conferences and competitions including but not limited to: